 What is Sinusitis?

-It is the inflammation of the membrane lining a nasal sinus.
-There are many different causes that include:
+A Sinus Infection involving the inflammation of the membrane lining a nasal sinus.

-In these cases the body reacts by producing mucus and sending white blood cells to the lining of the nose, which congest and swell the nasal passages.
+In viral cases, the body reacts by producing mucus and sending white blood cells to the lining of the nose, which congest and swell the nasal passages.
 When this swelling involves the adjacent mucous membranes of the sinuses, air and mucus are trapped behind the narrowed opening of the sinuses.
 This is where the infection grows.

-Some bacterial strains are normal inhabitant of the upper respiratory tract e.g. Streptococcus pneumoniae and Haemophilus influenzae.
-These bacteria have no ill effects until the body’s defenses are weakened or when drainage from the sinuses is blocked by a cold or other viral infection, then they start to be virulent and cause infection of the upper respiratory tract and secondary sinusitis.
+Some bacterial strains are normal inhabitants of the upper respiratory tract, e.g. Streptococcus pneumoniae and Haemophilus influenzae.
+These bacteria have no ill effects until the body’s defenses are weakened, or when drainage from the sinuses is blocked by a cold or other viral infection, then the bacteria start to be virulent and cause infection of the upper respiratory tract and secondary sinusitis.

-Fungi or molds are abundant in the environment and they are usually harmless to healthy people.
-However, 16% -20% of the population has a genetic T-cell defect which gives them a predisposition to mold sensitivities.
+Fungi or molds are abundant in the environment, These organisms are usually harmless to healthy people.
+However, 16% -20% of the population has a genetic T-cell defect, which gives them a predisposition to mold sensitivities.
 If sensitive to mold, a person can have an an immune reaction whenever it enters their nasal passages.
-Allergic responses to mold/fungus include hay fever-type symptoms, such as sneezing, runny nose, red eyes, and skin rash known as Dermatitis.
-Systemic symptoms, such as muscle, joint pain, fibromyalgia, GI symptoms, and fatigue are also common for those with mold allergies.
-Certain fungi, such as Aspergillus, Cladospporium, Penicillium, Fusarium, and Curvularia can cause serious illness in people with genetic sensitivities and in some people without genetic T-cell defects.
+Allergic responses to mold/fungus include hay fever-type symptoms, such as sneezing, runny nose, red eyes, and a skin rash known as Dermatitis.
+Systemic symptoms, such as muscle and joint pain, fibromyalgia, GI symptoms, and fatigue are also common for those with mold allergies.
+Certain fungi, such as Aspergillus, Cladospporium, Penicillium, Fusarium, and Curvularia can cause serious illness in people with genetic sensitivities and even in some people without genetic T-cell defects.

 Inflammation caused by humidity, cold air, alcohol, perfumes, and other environmental conditions, also may be complicated by sinus infections.